arniekanwal/arniekanwal.github.io/README.md

-## personal website
+### _Personal Website_
-This is a static html webpage with some css to display my projects
+This is a static html webpage with some css to display my projects.